-Arguably one of the oldest “last Eden” on the African continent, Bwindi Impenetrable National Park in Uganda is a tantalising glimpse of how the world once was.
-It contains some of the most pristine virgin forest remaining on the African continent and is home to more than half of the last remaining mountain gorillas, other primates, forest elephants, and hundreds of other species of birds, reptiles, and mammals.
+Arguably one of the oldest “last Eden” on the African continent, Bwindi Impenetrable National Park in Uganda is a tantalizing glimpse of how the world once was.
+It contains some of the most pristine virgin forests remaining on the African continent.
+It is home to more than half of the last remaining mountain gorillas, other primates, forest elephants, and hundreds of different bird species, reptiles, and mammals.
 Residing in this stunning “impenetrable” rainforest are about half of the last few mountain gorillas in the world.
 Feeding on healthy roots, leaves, and fruits from the park’s tree and fern species, the gorillas form a sublime backdrop amidst lush emerald green foliage and a kaleidoscopic fluttering of birds and butterflies.
-Dating back 25,000 years, Bwindi forest is one of Africa’s most ancient rainforests believed to be a refuge for species during glaciations in the Pleistocene epoch.
-Trekking through this lush abundant thicket is a captivating experience; made all the more spectacular when you silently come upon these majestic beauties.
+Dating back 25,000 years, the Bwindi forest is one of Africa’s most ancient rainforests believed to be a refuge for species during glaciations in the Pleistocene epoch.
+Trekking through this lush, abundant thicket is a captivating experience, made all the more spectacular when you silently come upon these majestic beauties.
 This is a spectacularly humbling experience that you will never forget.

 Discover Bwindi Impenetrable National Park

-It is also host to a rich fauna including a number of endemic butterflies and one of the richest mammalian assemblages in Africa.
+It is also host to a rich fauna, including several endemic butterflies and one of the richest mammalian assemblages in Africa.
 Home to more than half of the world’s mountain gorilla population, the national park represents a conservation frontline as an isolated forest of outstanding biological richness surrounded by an agricultural landscape supporting one of the highest rural population densities in tropical Africa.
-Community benefits arising from the mountain gorilla tracking activity and other ecotourism may be the only hope for the future conservation of this unique UNESCO site.
+Community benefits from mountain gorilla tracking and other ecotourism may be the only hope for this unique UNESCO site’s future conservation.

-Due to its diverse habitats ranging from 1,160 to 2,706 m (3,805 to 8,879 ft) in altitude, location at the intersection of the Albertine, Congo Basin and Eastern Africa ecological zones, and probable role as a Pleistocene refugium, Bwindi Impenetrable National Park is the most important area in Uganda.
+Bwindi’s diverse habitats range from 1,160 to 2,706 m (3,805 to 8,879 ft) in altitude.
+The habitats are located at the intersection of the Albertine, Congo Basin, and the Eastern Africa ecological zones.
+Its potential role as a Pleistocene refugium makes Bwindi Impenetrable National Park the most crucial area in Uganda.
 Many wildlife species find it a comfortable home due to an exceptional diversity that includes many Albertine Rift endemics.